MAKE-SALTED-FISHES-GREAT-AGAIN/Hongbo_Zha/index.md

  <br/>
 I experienced unforgettable days in the UK respected colleges, dumb and trouble-free.
 I studied in an interdisciplinary way.

-  :white_check_mark:   BSc Computer Science from the University of Liverpool
+:white_check_mark:BSc Computer Science from the University of Liverpool

-  :white_check_mark:   MSc Business from Warwick Business School
+:white_check_mark:MSc Business from Warwick Business School

 <br/>

 After postgraduation, I was named as a strategy analyst at Bytedance.
 However, the job is not in the traditional type.

-  :white_check_mark:   Product management and data analysis are focal, rather than desk research
+:white_check_mark:Product management and data analysis are focal, rather than desk research

 ## A non company-owned code warehouse